ZachBeta/DOOM.rb/WORKLOGS.md

 - [x] Updated cursor rules with project-specific guidelines for code quality and upcoming features

 ## In Progress
+- [ ] ensure the cursor rules are "self healing" and establish that we should change them as we iterate
 - [ ] Improve logging to feed logs into cursor context while debugging - not too noisy tho, this will blow up the context window

 # Next